 3. Weigh your financial status against your retirement goals

 Now that you have determined what you want your retirement to look like and the living costs you will have.
 You should assess your current financial situation to determine whether you are poised to meet your retirement goals.

 Sitting down with a financial planner and discussing your financial plans may be helpful.
 It’s also important for you to consider whether making certain sacrifices or lifestyle changes now is worth it so that you can enjoy the early retirement you want.
 See how close or far you are from your goals by tracking of your net worth.

 Creating a retirement lifestyle that fits with your long-term financial goals

 Take the following into account when planning for a lifestyle you’ll truly enjoy once you retire:

 Before you can retire, you will need to get your debt under control.
 Think about debt consolidation or snowballing as a strategy to make payments more manageable and effectively tackle your debt over time.

-If you’re struggling with debt or have trouble making payments on time, the best thing to do is to put a freeze on your credit use and reevaluate your financial situation to determine what you can do to move out of debt.
-It may be helpful to work with a financial advisor or use a debt management tool to get serious about debt minimization and management.
+If you’re struggling with debt or have trouble making payments on time, the best thing to do is to put a freeze on your credit cards and reevaluate your financial situation to determine what you can do to move out of debt.
+Working with a financial advisor or using a debt management tool to get serious about debt minimization and management may be helpful.

 2. Get spending under control

-Many people don’t realize how much money they spend on discretionary purchases.
+Many people don’t realize the amount of money they spend on discretionary purchases.
 It really adds up!
 Find some way to track your spending, whether it’s collecting paper receipts for your purchases or using a budgeting app.